WhoCanFixMyCar takes a closer look at what is involved when you take your car for a service

 What is included in a car service?

 Typically, a garage will check the following when servicing your car:

 Tyre tread and pressure

 Air Filter / Cabin Filter

-When you post a servicing job on Who Can Fix May Car, you access instant quotes from tons of trusted garages near you!
+When you post a servicing job on Who Can Fix May Car, you get access instant to quotes from tons of trusted garages near you!

-You are then free to compare these prices against customer reviews, choose which deal is best for you and get booked in.
+You are then free to compare these prices against customer reviews, choose which price is best for you and get yourself booked at a time to suit you.
 The service is free and you do not have to pay for your servicing or repairs until work is completed at the garage.